How to get to Albanian Riviera?

 The easiest way to travel to the Albanian Riviera is by taxi.

-It is safest to take the official “Tirana International Airport Taxi” (TIA taxi), because these are licenced taxis.
+It is safest to take the official “Tirana International Airport Taxi” (TIA taxi), because these are licence taxis.

 You can recognize the official taxis because they are: